Lameguy64/n00brom/readme.md

 * Supports more EEPROMs than Caetla.

-* Built-in flasher, for updating n00bROM easily!
+* Built-in EEPROM flasher for updating n00bROM easily!

 * Background options: Animated plasma and SMPTE bars.